 Area of Work: Education - Teaches Stage Management & Technical Theatre

 From the moment she was taken backstage and shown how 2 ASMs with flowerpots of dirt could make a dug out set look like it was falling down around everyone's ears, Rebecca was hooked on becoming a Stage Manager.
 Having completed a BTEC course in Portsmouth followed by training at Rose Bruford, one of her first jobs was as resident ASM at Norwich Playhouse for its opening season; a baptism of fire but thoroughly enjoyable!
 She then went on to work for Birmingham Rep, Derby Playhouse and the Watermill Theatre, both as resident and on tour.

 It was through the SMA's Stage Managers for Managers scheme that Rebecca was first encouraged to serve on the SMA board of directors, and she thoroughly believes that Stage Managers are a group of people who can offer so much to many areas of business, not just within the realms of the theatre.
 She is thrilled to again be part of the body that represents our profession as she feels that the SMA is an essential voice in the theatre world; Rebecca believes that it is imperative that Stage Management are taken notice of, as even though they are often on the front line, if they do their jobs well they can be so easily overlooked.
-Now a senior lecturer at the University of Derby, she continues to work alongside students and professionals at Derby Theatre, creating the next generation of theatre makers and SMA members.
+Now she works alongside students and professionals in University training and education, creating the next generation of theatre makers and SMA members.

 Area of work: Repertory & Commerical Theatre